oliviabrz/oliviabrz/README.md

     - `F12` key
 - VisualStudio Code
     - Free editor we used for all of our work
-    - Supports Git, Python debugging,
+    - Supports Git, Python debugging
 - DBeaver
     - Client for connecting to and using various SQL servers
 - Postman